Panic Disorder Therapy in

 A woman in a hoodie with panic attack letters, representing mental health struggles.

-Panic attacks can feel terrifying.
-They often appear suddenly, even when everything seems fine,and bring intense physical sensations such as a racing heart, chest tightness, dizziness, shortness of breath, shaking, sweating, or a feeling of “going crazy.”
+Panic attacks often appear suddenly, even when everything seems fine,and bring intense physical sensations such as a racing heart, chest tightness, dizziness, shortness of breath, shaking, sweating, or a feeling of “going crazy.”
 Many people even end up in the ER because they think they are having a heart attack.
-Many people describe panic attacks as feeling like they’re losing control, having a heart attack, or that something terrible is about to happen.
+The fear of panic can feel just as overwhelming as the panic itself.
+Over time, you may feel frustrated, ashamed, or exhausted by trying to manage symptoms you don’t fully understand.

 But here’s the good news: panic attacks are treatable, and you can learn how to regain control, reduce symptoms, and feel safe in your body again.